-- 1 Cut the 2m wide roll of polythene down the centre (to 1m wide). - 2 Join the lengths of curtain tube together starting with the plain-ended piece.
+- 1 Cut the 2m wide roll of polythene down the centre, to 1m wide.
+(This may have already been done for you). - 2 Join the lengths of curtain tube together starting with the plain-ended piece.
 Fix the tubes together with a self-drill screw.
 Cut the last piece to length so that the overall length of the tube is 30cm shorter than the gap between the vertical corner timbers.